|Education||M.S., George Mason University, Arlington, Va.

 |Inspiration||“I feel inspired by resilient people that follow their dreams & goals; and when I am able to help others tap into their potential to evolve into their best self.
 Being able to make a positive impact in other people's lives brings me joy.”|

-Alexandra Santiago, junior trainer, is part of Greenleaf’s team that serves USAID’s Office for Food for Peach (FFP) training unit.
+Alexandra Santiago, trainer, is part of Greenleaf’s team that serves USAID’s Office for Food for Peach (FFP) training unit.
 She works with other Greenleaf FFP team members and client stakeholders to optimize and implement standard operating procedures for training unit activities, prepare classroom deliveries, and assist in post-course processing.

 She comes to Greenleaf from Second Wave Learning in Reston, Va., where she served for over two years, first as a curriculum consultant and assessment facilitator and then as culture and transformation specialist focused on a range of training responsibilities.